Rajchowdhury420/overflow/README.md

 ```

 ### 2.1.
 Fuzzing
-What if you want to find out the length of the target buffer on a server, and
+What if you wanted to find out the length of the target buffer on a server, but
-don't feel like writing a script for it?
+you didn't feel like writing a script for it?

 ```
 $ overflow fuzz 127.0.0.1 4444 -S 100
     ───> Sending 100-byte payload to target...